crystal-lang/crystal-book/docs/guides/static_linking.md

 # Static Linking

 Crystal supports static linking, i.e. it can link a binary with static libraries so that these libraries don't need to be available as runtime dependencies.
+This improves portability at the cost of larger binaries.

 Static linking can be enabled using the `--static` compiler flag.
 See [the usage instructions](../using_the_compiler/README.md#creating-a-statically-linked-executable) in the language reference.